HectorJSantiago/Preparing-a-DRL-and-Preparing-for-the-Audit/README.md

 <h1>Preparing a Document Request List and Preparing for the Audit:</a> <a </a></h1>

-- <b>The first step in creating a Document Request List (DRL) and preparing for a Team Audit - is to identify all applicable controls.</b>
+- <b>The first step in creating a Document Request List (DRL) and preparing for a Team Audit - is to review the inventory and identify all applicable controls.</b>
   - [Identifying Applicable Controls - Network Team Security Controls / No Wireless](https://docs.google.com/spreadsheets/d/1jtcM-hf5CwhY1WEVZdYTtFJOhkrU_WorBfVVmtjn--E/edit?usp=sharing)

 - <b>Identifying the Sample Set</b>